HowToSD/ComfyUI-Data-Analysis/docs/baseball_example1.md

 Fortunately, the [Lahman Baseball Database](http://seanlahman.com/) contains the necessary data, and CDA simplifies the extraction process.
 Let's dive in.

+**Note**
+This tutorial was created using an older version of ComfyUI Data Analysis, so screenshots contain the names of deprecated nodes.
+Use the node name in text if there is any mismatch between text and screenshots.

 # Obtaining data
 Our first step is to obtain data.
 1. Access http://seanlahman.com/.